 Here are just a few hobbies which can make you money during your retirement years.

 A love of photography can easily be translated into a part-time business.
-Build your portfolio with pictures of family and friends, and it will be easier to begin finding clients.
-You can make money working as a wedding photographer or by offering portraits for couples, families or graduating seniors.
+Build your portfolio with pictures of family and friends, and it'll be easier to begin finding clients.
+You can make money working as a wedding photographer or by offering portraits for couples, families, or graduating seniors.

 Arts & Crafts

-There are many valuables which can be collected and sold for a profit.
-A few popular ones include coins, comic books, baseball cards and pop culture memorabilia.
-To turn a collection into a profitable hobby, it's important that you research the market so you can know which deals to buy and when you have an item worth selling.
+There are many valuables that can be collected and sold for a profit.
+A few popular ones include coins, comic books, baseball cards, and pop culture memorabilia.
+To turn a collection into a profitable hobby, it's important to research the market so you know which deals to buy and when you have an item worth selling.

 Today, writers can make money through blogging or freelancing opportunities either online or in print magazines.
-For fiction writing, you can also try your hand at poetry, short stories or novels.
-Many online communities support beginning writers and offer advice on turing their craft into a profitable career.
-There are also programs which let you publish your own e-books and sell them on demand.
+For fiction writing, you can try your hand at poetry, short stories, or novels.
+Many online communities support beginning writers and offer advice on turning their craft into a profitable career.
+There are also programs that let you publish your own e-books and sell them on demand.